-To be eligible for use of the Exam Proctoring Center (EPC), students taking exams for UVM courses must be ACCESS Students or students with a temporary disability.
+To be eligible for use of the Exam Proctoring Center (EPC), students taking exams for UVM courses must be SAS Students or students with a temporary disability.
 Both require appropriate documentation to determine eligibility for use.
 The EPC also offers Courtesy Exam proctoring services for students taking non-UVM exams.

-ACCESS Students must:
+SAS Students must:

 - Provide instructors with a copy of their accommodation letters at the beginning of each semester and obtain approval from instructors to use the EPC.
 Instructors reserve the right to provide alternate testing accommodations at a location within their department.

 - Submit Exam Scheduling Requests a minimum of four (4) days in advance of the requested exam date, via the myACCESS student web portal.

 - Exam requests for less than four (4) days away are considered late requests.
 Students must contact the EPC to submit a late Exam Scheduling Request.
 SAS Specialists and EPC staff are available to work with students on scheduling future exams in advance.

 - To schedule a late request (less than 4-days prior to your test date) your instructor MUST submit written permission to the EPC regarding their approval of your test date/time.

 - Late requests MUST be scheduled a minimum of two (2) business days in advance of your test date.
 We will not permit any same-day or next-day test booking requests.
 (For example, a test for Monday must be booked by Thursday at the latest; a test for Wednesday must be booked by Friday; and a test for Friday must be booked by Tuesday).

 - To reschedule a previously booked test your instructor MUST submit written permission to the EPC regarding their approval of your new test date/time.